-I am an urban, economic, and digital geographer studying how technology shapes markets.
+I am an urban, economic, and digital geographer studying how racial capitalism and the tax code spatialize inequality in Sunbelt rental markets.
 I have previously written on racial bias in alternative credit scoring algorithms, the global geography of tech startups, and the use of blockchain in creating digital markets for landed property.

-My dissertation investigates how structural changes in rental markets are impacting the fiscal landscape of cities.
-Specifically, I examine the rise of valuation technologies and their alignment with real estate accounting practices that attempt to minimize tax liability.
+My dissertation investigates how structural changes in rental markets are impacting the fiscal landscape of Sunbelt cities.
+Specifically, I examine the rise of automated approaches to valuation and their alignment with real estate accounting strategies that seek to minimize tax liability.
 Working in Memphis, Tennessee, I am documenting the effects of rentiership on property valuation and quantifying the taxable value lost to property tax appeals.

 For more on me and my work, check out my website.